Code-Institute-Submissions/user-centric-project-bg/README.md

 HTML files were validated using a [html validator](https://validator.w3.org/) and file indentation was checked using a [html formatter](https://www.freeformatter.com/html-formatter.html).
 CSS file was validated using a [css validator](https://jigsaw.w3.org/css-validator/)

-Testing was also carried out in different devices and browsers, the test summary can be found [here](https://github.com/gallaghb/user-centric-project-bg/blob/07c8cf346a63946b9cb78ecbc7157d5914016231/assets/test%20summary)
+Testing was also carried out in different devices and browsers and the results are saved to the [test summary](https://github.com/gallaghb/user-centric-project-bg/blob/b9be1fdc6ae073b6233995c05fa56f5edac7f267/assets/test-summary)

 1. Header
     1. Click on logo - logo should ease in and out